 Magnification is the ability of a thermal scope to enlarge a distant object by magnifying it, allowing the viewer to see it up-close.
 Magnification has its pros and cons.
 If you are going to use the thermal scope for viewing objects at long distances, you need to have a thermal scope that offers good magnification.

 However, greater degrees of magnification may often come at a cost to the quality of the image.
-For instance, if you are viewing objects at long distance through scope magnification, it may pixilated or distort the image, blurring out the details of the target.
+For instance, if you are viewing objects at long distance through scope magnification, it may pixelate or distort the image, worsening the details of the target.